-Until now, there has been no scope for PRV to keep information secret in trademark applications.
-But in conjunction with a new trademark law in effect from 1 July 2011, it will be possible for PRV to, at the request of one party in a case, keep sensitive business or company information secret.
+PRV may, at the request of one party in a case, keep sensitive business or operational information secret.
 However, it is not possible to keep information that is necessary to assess the registration's validity or scope secret, for example, who the applicant is or which classes the trademark registration covers.

 Applications for design protection at PRV